grantj-re3/HandyIctDoco/languages/ruby/ruby-web-apps.md

 1. [Shopify: Maple Ong | How to Build a Web App with and without Rails Libraries | 2021](https://shopify.engineering/building-web-app-ruby-rails)
    - Eight different implementations of working source code are linked in the article as GitHub Gists
+     * Without Rack or Rails
+     * With Rack
+     * With some Rails libraries without using Rails as a whole

 1. [mkdev: Ivan Shamatov | How to write an MVC framework in Ruby | 2016-2024](https://mkdev.me/posts/how-to-write-an-mvc-framework-in-ruby)
    - [Source code on GitHub](https://github.com/IvanShamatov/rails-like-app)
+   - Uses Rack, Puma, Slim, Sequel & SQLite

 1. Launch School | Growing Your Own Web Framework with Rack | 2017-2021
    - [Part 1](https://launchschool.medium.com/growing-your-own-web-framework-with-rack-part-1-8c4c630c5faf):